1 - 20 of 66 items matching your search:

 Project | Feb - Aug 2013

-Sudan has undertaken decentralization reforms since the early 1990s, in a federal government system with three tiers: federal, state, and local ...
+Sudan has undertaken decentralization reforms since the early 1990s, in a federal government system with three tiers: federal, state, and local government ...

 Intergovernmental fiscal relations, state and local government revenues, taxes, business licenses, user fees, Sudan